insanitybit/grapl-analyzer-deployer/README.md

 Variables:

 `GITHUB_SHARED_SECRET`
 The secret used by the server to authenticate the client.
-Consider:
+Consider using the output of:
 `ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'`

 `GITHUB_ACCESS_TOKEN`